Brandon Scott: Crime and policing

 During his mayoral campaign, Scott vowed to "reduce homicides by 15 percent each year in my term, getting us to below 300 homicides in my first year as mayor" by studying the flow of guns into Baltimore and implementing violence reduction strategies.
 He also rallied on reforming police spending after leading the charge to cut $22.4 million from the city's $550 million police budget, half of which was for "unallocated" funds.
 Despite this, Scott's first budget, introduced in April 2021, included a $28 million increase in the city's police budget.
 This proposed increase was met with criticism by Baltimore residents.
 Scott pushed back against this criticism by asking people to "look at the full picture behind violent crime rather than the "simple conflict" that leads to the loss of life."
 His budget was approved without amendments on June 8, 2021.
 In April 2022, Scott again proposed a $5 million increase in the city's police budget, which was met with further criticism.

-In January 2022, Scott implemented the Group Violence Reduction Strategy in the City's Western Police District.
+In January 2022, Scott implemented the Group Violence Reduction Strategy in the city's Western Police District.
 This program targets outreach to individuals who are identified as being likely victims or perpetrators of gun violence within the city and stresses community based policing strategies.
 The four central tenets of the program are the reviewing of gun violence incidents, direct outreach, life coaching, and strategic policing.
-In December of 2022, Scott announced that the district had seen a 33.8% decrease in gun violence.
+In December 2022, Scott announced that the district had seen a 33.8% decrease in gun violence.
 It was also announced that this program would be expanded to other districts in 2023 and 2024.

 In February 2022, Scott was named one of 10 new co-chairs of Mayors Against Illegal Guns.

 In May 2022, Scott and the Baltimore Police Department launched the Strategic Management and Alternative Response Tactics (SMART) initiative.
 The goal of this program is to free up city resources by redirecting non-emergencies and mental health crisis to other services, while limiting false alarm calls.
 The program then in turn hopes to allow officers more time to engage positively with communities and build trust.